TO BE PUBLISHED IN THE GAZETTE OF INDIA – EXTRAORDINARY-PART-I, SECTION-1

-Sub: Sunset Review of anti-dumping duty imposed against PVC Paste Resin originating in or exported from European Union.
+Subject: Sunset Review of anti-dumping duty imposed against Certain Rubber Chemicals (MOR, PX13 and TDQ) originating in or exported from China PR, Chinese Taipei, EU & USA.

-No.15/27/2008--DGAD Whereas having regard to the Customs Tariff Act, 1975 as amended from time to time (hereinafter referred to as the Act), and the Customs Tariff (Identification, Assessment and Collection of Antidumping Duty on Dumped Articles and for Determination of Injury) Rules, 1995, as amended from time to time (hereinafter referred to as the AD Rules), the definitive anti-dumping duty was originally imposed vide notification No.104/2004-Customs, dated the 7th October 2004 on import of PVC Paste Resin (hereinafter referred to as subject goods) originating in or exported from European Union (hereinafter referred to as the subject country/territory ).
+No.15/14/2009--DGAD Whereas having regard to the Customs Tariff Act, 1975 as amended from time to time (hereinafter referred to as the Act) and the Customs Tariff (Identification, Assessment and Collection of Antidumping Duty on Dumped Articles and for Determination of Injury) Rules, 1995, as amended from time to time (herein after referred to as the AD Rules), the definitive anti-dumping duty was originally imposed vide notification No. 94/2005-Customs dated 20th October, 2005 on import of Certain Rubber Chemicals ( MOR, PX13 and TDQ) (hereinafter referred to as the subject goods) originating in or exported from China PR, Chinese Taipei, European Union & USA (hereinafter referred to as the subject countries/territory).

 2. Product under consideration

-In view of the order of the Hon’ble Delhi High court in the matter of Indian Metal and Ferro Alloys Ltd V/s Designated Authority, Writ Petition (Civil) No. 16893 of 2006 and in accordance with Section 9 A (5) of the Act, read with Rule 23 of Antidumping Rules, the Authority hereby initiates a sunset review investigation to review the need for continued imposition of duties in force and to examine whether the cessation of such duty is likely to lead to continuation or recurrence of dumping and injury.
+In view of the order of the Hon’ble Delhi High court in the matter of Indian Metal and Ferro Alloys Ltd V/s Designated Authority, Writ Petition (Civil) No. 16893 of 2006 and in accordance with Section 9 A (5) of the Act, read with Rule 23 of the AD Rules, the Authority hereby initiates a sunset review investigation to review the need for continued imposition of the duties in force in respect of the subject goods and to examine whether the cessation of such duty is likely to lead to continuation or recurrence of dumping and injury.

-The country/territory involved in this investigation is European Union.
+The countries/territory involved in this investigation are as follows:

 5. Period of Investigation:

-Having decided to review the final findings issued vide Notification No. 14/14/2003--DGAD dated 20th August 2004 and final duty imposed vide Customs Notification No.104/2004 dated 7th October 2004, the Authority hereby initiates investigations to review the need for continued imposition of duties in force and to examine whether cessation of Anti Dumping duty is likely to lead to continuation or recurrence of Dumping and injury on imports of subject goods originating in or exported from subject country/territory in accordance with the Customs Tariff (Amendment) Act, 1995 and the Customs Tariff (Identification, Assessment and Collection of Anti Dumping Duty on Dumped Articles and for Determination of Injury) Rules, 1995.
-The review covers all aspects of Notification No. 14/14/2003--DGAD dated 20th August 2004 (final findings of the original investigation).
+Having decided to review the final findings issued vide Notification No. No.14/13/2004 DGAD dated 16th August 2005 and final duty imposed vide Customs Notification No. 94/2005-Customs dated 20th October, 2005, the Authority hereby initiates investigations to review the need for continued imposition of the duties in force and to examine whether cessation of Anti Dumping duty is likely to lead to continuation or recurrence of Dumping and injury on imports of the subject goods originating in or exported from subject countries/territory in accordance with the Act and the AD Rules.
+The review covers all aspects of Notification No. 14/13/2004 DGAD dated 16th August 2005 (final findings of the original investigation).

 7. Submission of Information:

-The exporters in subject country/territory, the governments of subject country/territory through its representative office in India, the importers and users in India known to be concerned with the product and the domestic industry, are being addressed separately to submit relevant information in the form and manner prescribed and to make their views known to the Authority at the following address:
+The exporters in subject countries/territory, the governments of subject country/territory through its embassies / Representative office in India, the importers and users in India known to be concerned with the product and the domestic industry, are being addressed separately to submit relevant information in the form and manner prescribed and to make their views known to the Authority at the following address: